JayantSingh97/Angular7webSiteApplicationCrud-CLI/README.md

 npm i command creates new node_modules and restores all the project dependency.

-# This project was built on latest version of angular framework on 09-08-2019 (IST)
+# This project was built on latest version of angular (CLI) framework on 09-08-2019 (IST)

 # Thank you.